Localization of bulk matter fields, the hierarchy problem and corrections to Coulomb's law on a pure de Sitter thick braneworld: Review of the thick braneworld generated by pure curvature

-By considering this metric (\ref{metric_y}), we can compute the components of the Einstein tensor and the set of Einstein equations can be reduced to a very simple system \cite{1009.1684}:
+By considering the metric (\ref{metric_y}) we compute the Einstein equations which reduce to a very simple system \cite{1009.1684}\footnote{In the original work there is a misprint in Eq. (\ref{EinsteinEq_b}): the factor $\text{e}^{-2A(y)}$ is multiplying the whole expression in brackets, however, it should multiply just the expression within the parenthesis, as quoted here.}:

 where the prime and the dot denote derivative with respect to $y$ and $t,$ respectively.
-By deriving the Eq. (\ref{EinsteinEq_b}) with respect to $y$ and comparing it with Eq. (\ref{EinsteinEq_a}), we can obtain a second order differential equation for the scale factor
+It turns out that the equations for $A$ and $a$ decouple in this system and the second order differential equation for the scale factor reads

-The general solution of Eq. (\ref{EqScaleFactor}) is $a(t)=c\text{e}^{Ht}$ with $c$ and $H$ arbitrary constants, and we can choose the scale factor corresponding to a de Sitter four-dimensional cosmological background
+The general solution of Eq. (\ref{EqScaleFactor}) is $a(t)=a_0\text{e}^{Ht}$ with $a_0$ and $H$ being arbitrary constants, and we can choose the scale factor corresponding to a de Sitter 4D cosmological background

-since the constant $c$ can be absorbed into a coordinate redefinition.
-Here $H$ is the de Sitter parameter and $3H^{2}=\Lambda_{4}$ with $\Lambda_{4}$ being the four-dimensional cosmological constant \cite{brane_book}.
-Since the form of the scale factor has been determined, furthermore the solution for the warp factor can be found \cite{1009.1684}:
+since the constant $a_0$ can be absorbed into a coordinate redefinition.
+Here $H$ is the Hubble parameter and $3H^{2}=\Lambda_{4}$ with $\Lambda_{4}$ being the effective 4D cosmological constant obtained upon integration of the fifth dimension \cite{brane_book}, a result which also is consistent with the computation performed from the viewpoint of the induced 4D gravity on the brane by making use of the Shiromizu--Maeda--Sasaki formalism which projects the 5D curvature along the 3--brane \cite{SMS,1004.3962}.
+On the other hand, the solution for the warp factor is found to be \cite{1009.1684}:

-where $b$ is the constant which is inversely proportional to the thickness of the 3--brane and is determined by the five-dimensional cosmological constant as follows:
+where $y_0$ is a constant that labels the position of the brane, and $1/b$ parameterizes the thickness of the 3--brane and is related to the 5D cosmological constant as follows: